gabrielweyer/azure-functions-telemetry/README.md

 ![Our telemetry processor is even being called for requests](docs/img/telemetry-counter-is-being-called.png)

 Note that the processor is also called for request telemetry items.
+When running in Azure you might get different results on each request as you might be hitting different instances.

 ### ServiceBusFunction